A timeline of 19th-century America

 •

-Wonders of Geology, by Samuel Griswold Goodrich
+Wonders of Geology, Samuel Griswold Goodrich

 •